webix-hub/docs/data/desktop/checkbox.md

 - **checkValue** (string) - value of the checkbox in the checked state (1 by default);
 - **uncheckValue** (string) - value of the checkbox in the unchecked state (0 by default);

-Webix checkbox control is based on standard HTML checkbox  yet some skins use a FontAwesome icon to render it.
+Webix checkbox control is based on standard HTML checkbox  yet some skins use a Font Awesome icon to render it.
 To switch to a standard HTML checkbox, use **customCheckbox** property:

 ~~~js
 { view:"checkbox", customCheckbox:false}